Translated by Greg

 Tokyo's Shibuya is a town that sends out its vibrant youth culture to the world.
 Use this area guide for information and tips on transportation access and our recommended spots.

-What Kind Of Town Is Shibuya?
+What Kind Of Neighborhood Is Shibuya?

 Shibuya is one of Tokyo's main downtown areas located near Shinjuku and Harajuku.
 During the Showa period it underwent extensive redevelopment and experienced tremendous growth and rapid progress.